py-b/osmbus/README.md

 API](https://wiki.openstreetmap.org/wiki/Overpass_API).

-You can choose which instance of the API is used via the `overpass_url` argument of the functions, or by defining an option `option(osmbus.overpass_url=...")`.
+You can choose which instance of the API is used via the `overpass_url` argument of the functions.
 By default, the main instance `"http://overpass-api.de/api/interpreter"` is used.
 See the link above for a list of available instances.